icharenatha/icharenatha/README.md

 - 👋 Hi, I’m @icharenatha
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, Product Management, Agility
 - 🌱 I’m currently learning Python for Data Science on IBM skills network
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science project or Product Development
 - 📫 How to reach me drop an email to icha.renatha@gmail.com

 <!---